RN - Associate Degree in Nursing

 6.) official College Board CLEP Math score.

 - Submit the online Request for Nursing Prerequisite Evaluation.
-Evaluation results and eligibility status will be sent directly to the School of Mathematics, Sciences, and Health Professions.
+Evaluation results and eligibility status will be sent directly to the School of Health Professions and Public Safety.
 The student will receive the results by email.

 - If eligible, submit the online Nursing Program Application and all required documents (accepted twice a year for spring and fall semesters; check website for timelines).
 Applications will also be evaluated based on documents submitted to Admissions and Records by the deadline.